Horace (video game)

-Horace is a 2019 video game developed by British indie developers Paul Helman and Sean Scaplehorn, and published by 505 Games.
+Horace is a 2019 platform video game developed by British indie developers Paul Helman and Sean Scaplehorn, and published by 505 Games.
 The game was originally launched for Microsoft Windows on July 19, 2019, with a Nintendo Switch port released on October 21, 2020.
-The game is also set to release for PlayStation 4 and Xbox One on February 28, 2023.
+The game also released for PlayStation 4 and Xbox One on February 28, 2023.
 Players control the titular Horace, a sentient robot who is adopted by a wealthy British family.
 Following a period of dormancy, Horace is reactivated and finds himself searching for a sense of purpose in a war-torn post-apocalyptic world.

 The gameplay of Horace primarily features action-adventure and platform game elements, with guided non-linearity as well as utility-gated exploration and progression typical of the Metroidvania subgenre.
 Certain segments switch between several video game genres, with elements ranging from racing games to fighting games.
 Horace was met with a generally positive critical reception for both PC and console platforms.

 Gameplay

 Horace is presented as a story-driven side-scrolling video game with 2D pixel art.
 In order to complete objectives and progress through the story, players must navigate the game's title character, a sentient robot named Horace, through a labyrinthine series of rooms presented as a platform game.
 Acquiring key items or ability upgrades for Horace enable players to explore areas that were previously impossible to reach.

 The platform gameplay of Horace is characterized by fine control and careful timing, as the player guides Horace into running and jumping over hazardous obstacles like trap-lined ceilings and spike-filled ravines found throughout the game's many levels.
 Prior to its ending, Horace can be continuously played without triggering a "game over" scenario: whenever Horace dies, he is immediately transported back to the last checkpoint within the same room.
 Additional orb-like "shields" or hit points collected by the player allow Horace to survive what is otherwise a lethal hit.
 If the player character dies repeatedly at a particular section, the game adjusts the difficulty in response to the numerous failed attempts to progress by offering additional shields for players to pick up.

 Players will encounter numerous mini-games which resemble arcade cabinets that feature fully-playable versions of typical arcade games throughout the game world.
 While predominantly optional, a few sections of Horace require the successful completion of a mini-game before players are allowed to progress through the story.
 Minigames may involve gameplay elements such as fighting, shooting, racing, flying sequences, and rhythm action sequences.

-An optional objective for players to complete is to have Horace clean up at least 1 millions units of rubbish by the game's end.
+An optional objective for players to complete is to have Horace clean up at least 1 million units of rubbish by the game's end.
 These waste items represent the game's collectible system, which provides an incentive for players to thoroughly explore the in-game world to acquire achievements.